oracle-livelabs/converged/obaas/microtx/microtx.md

 This lab walks you through implementing the [Saga pattern](https://microservices.io/patterns/data/saga.html) using a [Long Running Action](https://download.eclipse.org/microprofile/microprofile-lra-1.0-M1/microprofile-lra-spec.html) to manage transactions across microservices.

-> **Note**: Hello LiveLab QA testers!
-This lab did not make the deadline, but don't worry!
-You can skip this lab and move on to the next one as if nothing happened :)  We will be adding this lab before the Level Up 23 event - probably by 3/8/2023.

 Estimated Time: 30 minutes

 ### Objectives